coredashio/community/README.md

 Prometheus metrics to visualize, and for constructing PromQL queries.

 ## Draft Goals

+**NOTE**: The goals section is still evolving and should be expected to change as we get more people and projects involved in this effort.

 Goals are broken down into two sections: 1) Dashboards and 2) Ease of querying.